-Despite being a developed island with a long history of tourist travellers, Hawaii is not without its travel risks and travel insurance will offer financial protection for a range of losses including:
+Despite being a developed island with a long history of tourist travellers, Hawaii is not without its travel risks and comparing travel insurance could offer financial protection for a range of losses including:

 - Emergency medical expenses for emergency evacuation and hospital care.